cyanzhong/docs.taio.app/docs/editor/tags.md

 <img class="bordered_img" src="../editor/assets/IMG_4.png" />

+## Nested Tags

+Can a tag belong to another tag?
+Yes, tags can be nested.

+Feel free to create tags with structure like `#app/mobile/ios`, Taio knows its hierarchy.

 ## Potential Performance Issues

 Taio searches tags in all files and caches the results, the scale of files can definitely impact the speed of indexing files.